Yamalube Synthetic vs Non-Synthetic Oil

 In addition to the ease of shifting, the window of engagement was wider with the synthetic oil.
 We had more feel and could finesse the clutch easier with running the GP oil, whereas the engagement using the AP oil felt more like a hydraulic clutch with an on/off feeling and smaller window.

 The difference in shifting smoothness isn’t really enough to sway us to one oil vs the other, but the cutch feel is more important and is enough of a difference that most of our testers, especially those who prefer the cable clutch “feel” and engagement, would rather run the synthetic oil.
 Does the extra cost of the synthetic oil play a role into this?
 It sure can.
+How about engine durability and the factors thay play into that as stated by Chris Real?
+There should be some thought and consideration if you have a high hour engine.
 But purely based on feel alone, there is a difference amongst oils and it’s up to you to decide what you prioritize most.